jensnt/io_import_build_map/README.md

 #### All textures need to be PNG or JPG files and use one of the following numbering formats as name:
 - As created by the Xtract tool: 056-002.png
-- BUILD tile number as name: 0568.png (up to 8 leading zeros allowed)
+- BUILD tile number as name: 0568.png or tile0568.png (up to 8 leading zeros allowed)

 ## Import Options